 - Managed and later owned Pages Auto Electric.

 - His passion is the piano.
 He has a large repertoire of jazz and rock tunes.

-We provide experienced and vigorous representation of a diverse client base in county courts throughout Colorado and at the Department of Motor Vehicles for a reasonable flat fee.
+We provide experienced and vigorous representation of a diverse client base in county and district courts throughout Colorado and at the Department of Motor Vehicles for a reasonable flat fee.

 Forslunds In the Press:

 Attorney James Forslund gives tips getting license revocations lifted and highlights a little-known Colorado DMV regulation that offers DUI offenders a fresh startDENVER, COLORADO (PRWEB) MAY 11, 2016

 The influx of new residents moving to Colorado in recent years has resulted in a quandary for those whose driving privileges have been revoked in their home states due to DUI convictions.
 Some people with lengthy revocations, or even lifetime bans, are faced with the daunting challenge of how they will be able to drive to work, get around town or explore the state’s natural wonders.

 Attorney James Forslund has helped hundreds of people faced with this dilemma obtain their Colorado driver’s licenses since 1995.
 The process involves applying for a license and being turned down due to the hold or revocation.
 Once a denial is issued, he then accompanies clients to a DMV hearing and helps them navigate the appeal process.
 There are stringent document and timing requirements, as well as presentation of relevant evidence to ensure a successful outcome.